mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Macro Add/Edit: Yes allows users to access the macro dialog through the magic wand icon.
 This dialog allows creating, editing, searching, and enabling/disabling .macros system wide or to specific libraries.
 * Manage Ledger: Yes allows user access to the Ledger and transactions.
 * Manage Encounter Charges: This controls user access, view or to edit charges on an encounter.
 This is a specific charges section that is unique to ledgers, etc.
-* Set Grid Defaults: Yes allows user to set default grid preferences for all other users in the system.
+* Set Grid Defaults: Yes allows user to set default datavis perspective preferences for all other users in the system.
+* Manage IP Settings: This controls user access to edit IP settings (found in the System within Control Panel).
+* Switch Security Roles: This allows the user to dynamically switch security roles if their security role has ‘Add Allowed Roles' configured to it.
+* Manage Dynamic Security Roles: This allows the user to manage the addition and removal of alternate security roles to ‘Add Allowed Roles' section of an entire security role.
+* Switch User Account: This allows the user to create a valid login session as another user.
+* Enable AI Assistant: This allows the user to utilize Artificial Intelligence by clicking the dark gray AI icon at the top right of the system.

 ### E-Chart